iksaglam/MBGE_411/Files/Unix_Bash.md

 ## THE END

 Congratulations you have reached the end of your first `Unix/Linux` tutorial!!
 Be warned that you have only scratched the surface of what you can do with this very powerful system.
-I have intentionally left some things out  because a good portion of learning the `Unix/Linux` and the `Bash` environment is going `online` and finding solutions to your problems.
+I have intentionally left some things out like the `paste` command above, because a good portion of learning the `Unix/Linux` and the `Bash` environment is going `online` and finding solutions to your problems.
 There are many online sources like [Stackoverflow](https://stackoverflow.com/), the Unix and Linux [Forums](https://www.unix.com/), or [explainshell](https://explainshell.com/) and you should make a habit of checking them out regularly.

 A good friend once told me `to be a good coder you only need to know how to ask google the right questions`.